Categories

 Pattern Notes

-To make it easier, I will explain the pattern below for Thermal Single Crochet.
-It’s the easiest to start with and once you learn the thermal single crochet you can easily replace the SC with any other stitch (HDC or DC).
+To make it easier, I will explain how to do the Thermal Single Crochet.
+It’s the easiest to start with and once you learn the thermal single crochet you can easily replace the single crochets (SC) with any of the other basic crochet stitches, such as half double or double crochets (HDC or DC).

 Abbreviations (US Terms)